 Theoretical predictions suggest hydrogen as a potential candidate for room-temperature superconductivity.
 However, coaxing hydrogen into a superconductive state would take a tremendous pressure of some 5 million atmospheres; compare with 3.6 million atmospheres at the center of the Earth.
 Compressed so hard, it would turn into a metal, but that would defeat the purpose of operating at standard conditions.

-“The alternative to metallizing hydrogen is the synthesis of so-called “forbidden” compounds of some element — lanthanum, sulfur, uranium, cerium, etc. — and hydrogen, with more atoms of the latter than classical chemistry allows for.
+“The alternative to metalizing hydrogen is the synthesis of so-called “forbidden” compounds of some element — lanthanum, sulfur, uranium, cerium, etc. — and hydrogen, with more atoms of the latter than classical chemistry allows for.
 Thus normally, we might talk about a substance with a formula like CeH2 or CeH3.
 But our cerium superhydride — CeH9 — packs considerably more hydrogen, endowing it with exciting properties,” explained an author of the study, Professor Artem R. Oganov of Skoltech and the Moscow Institute of Physics and Technology (MIPT).

 To synthesize their “impossible” superconductor, the scientists placed a microscopic sample of the metal cerium into a diamond anvil cell, along with a chemical that releases hydrogen when heated — in this case with a laser.
 The cerium sample was squeezed between two flat diamonds to enable the pressure needed for the reaction.
 As the pressure grew, cerium hydrides with a progressively larger proportion of hydrogen formed in the reactor: CeH2, CeH3, etc.

 The team then used X-ray diffraction analysis to discern the positions of the cerium atoms and thus indirectly reveal the structure of the new compound.
-The CeH9 crystal lattice is comprised by cages of 29 hydrogen atoms in a near-spherical formation.
+The CeH9 crystal lattice is comprised of cages of 29 hydrogen atoms in a near-spherical formation.
 The atoms in each cage are held together by covalent bonds, not unlike those in the familiar H2 molecule of the hydrogen gas, but somewhat weaker.
 Each cage provides a cavity that houses one cerium atom

 The advent of USPEX — developed by Skoltech and MIPT’s Artem Oganov — and other computer algorithms predicting the crystal structure of previously unheard of “forbidden” compounds has enabled researchers to study the single-metal hydrides in minute detail.
 The next step is adding a third element into the mix: The triple compounds of hydrogen and two different metals are unchartered territory.
 Since the number of possible combinations is great, researchers are considering using AI algorithms to select the most promising candidates.